-U.K. to proceed with ‘conversion therapy’ ban, but not for trans people
+U.K. to proceed with ‘conversion therapy’ ban but not for trans people

 Earlier Thursday, ITV News published an exclusive report on a leaked government document that included proposals to halt the introduction of a legislative ban on gay conversion therapy.
-The document said Johnson had decided to change course, despite several promises from him and his Tory predecessor, Theresa May, that the ban will be outlawed.
+The document said Johnson had decided to change course, despite several promises from him and his Tory predecessor, Theresa May, that the ban would be outlawed.

 EXCLUSIVE: The government has ditched its promised ban on conversion therapy.— Paul Brand (@PaulBrandITV) March 31, 2022